fabionobre/fabionobre.github.io/_posts/2015-10-28-por_que_adoro_ruby_on_rails_each_condicional.md

 ---
 layout: post
-title:  "Por que adoro Ruby on Rails - Each condicional"
+title:  "Why I love Ruby on Rails - Each condicional"
 date:   2015-10-28 22:00:00
 categories: desenvolvimento
 image: /assets/photos/desenvolvimento.jpg
 ---
-Normalmente fazer uma iteração em uma lista são necessárias algumas linhas de codigo.
-E se você precisar filtrar a lista e exibir apenas alguns elementos dela, como fazer ?
+Usually iterating a list requires a lot of line of code.
+And if you want to filter the list to show only certain elements ?
+What will you do ?

-Com Rails é algo simples e trivial.
+Using rails is very simple.

-Digamos que você tenha uma lista de produtos e necessita exibir apenas os produtos ativo.
-Como fazer em rails ?
+Let's think that you have a list of products and have to filter and display only the actives.
+How do we do this in rails ?

 {% highlight ruby %}
-produtos.where(:ativo => true).each do |produto|
+products.where(:active => true).each do |product|
-  puts produto
+  puts product
 end
 {% endhighlight %}

-Simplesmente simples e fantástico.
+Really simple and fantastic.